Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Experimental Results of the Comparative Investigation

-We observe that in our experiments the interior point method and the Gurobi implementation outperformed the other algorithms by a lot.
-For the interior point method this matched our expectations and can be explained in the following way: The condition number of a matrix can be interpreted as a measure of how linearly dependent its rows or columns are.
-A well-conditioned matrix (i.~e., $\kappa=1$) only has a single singular value and will be semi-orthogonal, whereas an ill-conditioned matrix ($\kappa$ ``large") will have ``almost" linearly dependent entries.
-Consequently, the half-spaces $\{x\in\mathbb{R}^n\colon \langle a^i,x\rangle\leq b_i\}$ will be almost parallel and the resulting polyhedron will consist of many facets and vertices.
+The condition number of a matrix can be interpreted as a measure of how linearly dependent its rows or columns are.
+A well-conditioned matrix (i.~e., $\kappa=1$) only has a single singular value and will be semi-orthogonal, whereas an ill-conditioned matrix ($\kappa$ ``large'') will have ``almost'' linearly dependent entries.
+Consequently, the half-spaces $\{x\in\mathbb{R}^{n}\colon\langle a^{i},x\rangle\leq b_{i}\}$ will be almost parallel and the resulting polyhedron will consist of many facets and vertices.

 A basic simplex implementation, which moves from vertex to vertex, will consequently face a long runtime.
 The interior point method, on the other hand, is not dependent on the vertices.
-It will take its path through the interior of the polyhedron regardless of its boundary.\\ The Gurobi implementation is based on observations of the condition number.
-In that sense, our experiments played into one of Gurobis strongest suits.
-As one of the biggest commercial state of the art solvers we did not expect to outperform Gurobi with our implementation, but rather used it as a benchmark to compare with the other algorithms.
+It will take its path through the interior of the polyhedron regardless of its boundary.\\

+However, as stated above, scipy's interior point method seems to have trouble finding a feasible point at all for larger condition numbers, showcasing the strength of superiorization.

+Combining all of the above observations, superiorization clearly offers a valuable contribution to large-scale optimization problems of high condition numbers.
+For large-enough problem instances it is faster than scipy's simplex methods and more reliable than scipy's interior point method in terms of feasibility.